 This is the second of a two-semester sequence, emphasizing basic Mandarin Chinese sentence patterns and development of basic skills in speaking, reading and writing.
 Chinese characters as well as aspects of the Chinese culture are introduced.
-This course will be submitted to fulfill UC foreign language requirements.
-Not repeatable.
-LR
+SC

 CHIN-098 Independent Study in Chinese